damienfa/es6-webpack-boilerplate/README.md

 ES6 - WEBPACK - HELLO-WORLD BOILERPLATE
 ---

 Just a simple library boilerplate to compile and create new node_modules !
 It uses Babel + Webpack.

+There is a simple [Winston](https://github.com/winstonjs/winston "Winston homepage") logger system configured.

+It also includes [ESLint](http://eslint.org "EsLint homepage") with a basic ES6 configuration.

 Install it with the usual :
 `npm install`